 The “it’s in the national security interest” reason would not are enough.

 After the Palestinians signed up with the ICC in 2015, Congress, with no public argument or headings, insinuated a comparable arrangement into the December 2015 foreign ops expense, which was over 800 pages long.

 The arrangement requires the waiver to be withdrawn need to the Palestinians “start an International Criminal Court (ICC) judicially licensed examination, or actively assistance such an examination” versus Israel.

-This peaceful development of a law that was controversially passed in 1987, before the Palestinians and Israelis had ever formally worked out over peace, now threatens to terminate a yet-unborn round of talks.
+This peaceful development of a Elite Lawyer Management that was controversially passed in 1987, before the Palestinians and Israelis had ever formally worked out over peace, now threatens to terminate a yet-unborn round of talks.

 Feline from the bag.